simonagren/simonagren.github.io/content/posts/2019-11-25--intro-durable/index.md

 ![durable](./function-chaining.png)

-Durable functions is what Microsoft is calling "orchestrator functions".
+Durable function sare what Microsoft is calling "orchestrator functions".
 It's an extension of Azure Functions and takes a series of functions and wraps them as a single, long transaction.
-It let's you write stateful functions and workflows on top of the normally stateless Azure Functions.
+It lets you write stateful functions and workflows on top of the normally stateless Azure Functions.

-I've been playing around with Durable Functions in Node.js now and then for a few months now, and it has really been awesome for quite some time.
-Now with the recent updates I feel the maturity has come to another level.
+I've been playing around with Durable Functions in Node.js now and then for a few months now, and it has been awesome for quite some time.
+Now with the recent updates, I feel the maturity has come to another level.

 [Katy Shimizu](https://twitter.com/kashimizMSFT) has done an amazing job fixing a lot of bugs and implementing a lot of new functionality, kudos!

-In this post we will create some code and have a quick look at what I find to be some of the core concepts.
+In this post, we will create some code and have a quick look at what I find to be some of the core concepts.
 The focus will be on getting something up and running, so we could debug locally.
-In the next post I will further discuss some of the briefly mentioned topics.
+In the next post, I will further discuss some of the briefly mentioned topics.

 We will touch on:
  - The different types of Azure Functions a Durable Function consists of